+Spain's maritime rescue said today it has rescued 125 migrants trying to make nighttime crossings from Africa in three smuggling boats.
+All three of the small boats were located before daybreak today.
 The first boat, carrying 41 men and 11 women of sub- Saharan origin, was located by rescue teams shortly after midnight in the Alboran Sea east of the Strait of Gibraltar.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)